DylanScottCarroll/lodge_spec/01 Specification/02 Constructors and Interfaces/01 Constructors.md

 ```

-The difference between external and internal class members is that internal members will not be considered as part of the class's interface for the purposes of promising, automatic interfacing, and type union definition.
+The difference between external and internal members is that internal members will not be considered as part of the class's interface for the purposes of promising, automatic interfacing, and type union definition.

 Internal members can be accessed from inside the constructor  as they are in scope for all of the constructors methods